 - 10 to 18 pounds - 2 1/2 to 3 1/4 hours

 - 18 to 22 pounds - 3 1/4 to 3 3/4 hours

 - 22 to 24 pounds - 3 3/4 to 4 1/4 hours

 Unstuffed Whole Turkey

 The following roasting times are for unstuffed turkey.
-A thermometer inserted into the thickest part of the breast without touching bone should register 165 F.
+A thermometer inserted into the thickest part of the breast without touching bone should register 165 F, according to the USDA.

 - 6 to 10 pounds - 1 1/2 to 2 hours

 - 10 to 18 pounds - 2 to 2 1/2 hours

 - 18 to 22 pounds - 2 1/2 to 3 hours